marcusgeorgievski/bytes/1-local-db/README.md

 ## Notes

+- Use a `.env`, not a `.env.example` - does not load env variables correctly
 - Add extra security with Docker Compose `networks` field to control which services can communicate with each other in multi-service applications.
 - Using a `.env` is a good idea, just make sure to never commit it anywhere and keep it secure behind a password protected vault
 - Notes for production: